1,000+ Opportunities

 Apply between May 1 - June 15.
 Winners are notified by July 31.
 Apply for WPS Rewarding Responders Grant

-Based on current listing details, eligibility includes: County, local, and volunteer fire, law enforcement, and rescue agencies providing emergency response services within the Wisconsin Public Service service area.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: County, local, and volunteer fire, law enforcement, and rescue agencies providing emergency response services within the Wisconsin Public Service service area.
+Confirm the full requirements in the official notice before applying.